konveyor/enhancements/enhancements/pv-resizing/README.md

 ### Goals

-1. Accurately determine and adjust the size of the volume to be restored such that the data copy operations don't result into failure caused due to insufficient disk space
+1. Accurately determine and adjust the size of the volume to be restored such that the data copy operations don't result into failure caused due to insufficient disk space.
-2. Design a common solution so that it can be leveraged by both direct and indirect migration workflows.
+2. Provide a way for the user to verify the newly adjusted volume size or propose their own value in Mig UI
-3. Provide a way for the user to verify the newly adjusted volume size or propose their own value in Mig UI
+3. Design a solution which can be easily ported to indirect volume migration in the future.

 ### Non-Goals